Gobhi (Cauliflower) Parathas

 Cooking the Parathas

-1. Heat griddle and dry roast parathas, cooking on both sides until lightly browned (about 2 minutes each side).
+1. Heat griddle and dry roast parathas, cooking on both sides until lightly browned (about 2 minutes on each side).

 BON APPÉTIT!